broodminder/userguide/docs/en/20_quick_start_guide.md

 ### ![image](../assets/20_quick_start_guide.assets/icons/30px/005.png) 5.
 Make your first sync

 !!!
 Warning "First sync is important!"
-    The first sync sets the device’s date and time, ensuring that all recorded measurements are accurately timestamped.
+    **The first sync sets the device’s date and time**, ensuring that all recorded measurements are accurately timestamped.
 If you skip the sync when powering on the device, future syncs will still add timestamps, but earlier data may be shifted when calculated retroactively.
 For this reason, it’s best practice to sync the device every time you power it on—such as after a battery change.

 Using BroodMinder Bees App there are multiple ways of syncing: